tejom/tejom.github.io/_posts/2016-10-06-containers-from-scratch-pt2-networking.markdown

 }
 ```

 This code sets up some strings to call with system().
-The veth interface has a random name so multiple containers can exist with veth pairs. veth1 is unique to the container so the same doesnt matter.(docker renames this eth0) The first command creates the veth pair.
+The veth interface has a random name so multiple containers can exist with veth pairs. veth1 is unique to the container so the same doesn't matter.(docker renames this eth0) The first command creates the veth pair.
 The second brings the interface that will stay in host's namespace up.
 You could give this interface and ip address here and connect to the internet.

 The next function called is network_setup